-13 At the conclusion of the hearing, the Lieutenant and Prison Supervisor shall impose punishment as follows:

-a.
-Loss of privileges, being those actions described in Section II.C.4 of this Policy; or b.
-Segregation a.
-The cell will be clean, well-lighted, heated, ventilated and sanitary;
+- 13 At the conclusion of the hearing, the Lieutenant and Prison Supervisor shall impose punishment as follows: - a.
+Loss of privileges, being those actions described in Section II.C.4 of this Policy; or - b.
+Segregation - 14 Conditions in Segregation shall be as follows, except if safety or security is a concern: - a.
+The cell will be clean, well-lighted, heated, ventilated and sanitary; - b.
+The cell shall be furnished with a mattress, bedding and toilet facilities; - c.
+Except in special circumstances, as for example a suspected suicide threat, the inmate shall wear prison issued clothing;